 Furthermore, if you want to build a career in the field of cybersecurity, you can check out our Cybersecurity courses.

-Here is a list of the best cybersecurity tools to learn in 2025:
+Here is a list of the best cybersecurity tools in 2025:

 1. Wireshark 2.
 Metasploit 3.
 Sprinto 4.
 Kali Linux 5.
 Cain and Abel 6.
 NMap 7.
 Nessus Professional 8.
 Aircrack-ng 9.
 John the Ripper 10.
 Nikto 11.
 Tcpdump 12.
 KisMAC 13.
 NetStumbler 14.
 Splunk 15.
 Forcepoint 16.
 Nexpose |